 If you’re still unsure about how to title a new post, then do a Google search for the target keyword phrase you’re going after and gather inspiration for the ways other titles are written—be sure not to directly copy other bloggers, but that’ll point you in the right direction.

-It’s extremely important that you customize the URL of your new post, if you hope for it to rank well in organic Google search results.
+It’s extremely important that you customize the URL (blog link) of your new post, if you hope for it to rank well in organic Google search results.

 How to set an SEO-friendly URL for your blog posts (click to expand)